OpenCyphal-Garage/yakut-native/docs/DESIGN.md

   - Automatic firmware update as implemented in Yakut.
   - Centralized (eventually could be distributed for fault tolerance) plug-and-play node-ID allocation server.
 - Depending on how the named topics project develops (many an intern has despaired over it), the Cyphal resource name server may also be implemented as part of OCVSMD at some point.
+- A possible future node authentication protocol may also be implemented in this project.

-Being a daemon designed for unattended operation in deeply-embedded vehicular computers, OCVSMD must meet the following requirements:
+Being a daemon designed for unattended operation in embedded vehicular computers, OCVSMD must meet the following requirements:

 - Ability to operate from a read-only filesystem.
 - Startup time much faster than that of Yakut.
 This should not be an issue for a native application since most of the Yakut startup time is spent on the Python runtime initialization, compilation, and module importing.